-Page 3 Cheltenham Borough Council Cabinet - 6 December 2016 Council - 13 December 2016

-Investment Property Portfolio
+Cheltenham Borough Council Cabinet - 6 December 2016 Council - 12 December 2016 Investment Property Portfolio

-Accountable member Councillor Rowena Hay, Cabinet Member for Finance Accountable officer Mark Sheldon, Director of Resources & Projects Ward(s) affected AII Significant Decision Yes Executive summary The Capital Programme sets the detailed plans for capital investment by the Authority for the period 2016/17 to 2019/20 based on the Authority's Capital Strategy.
+Accountable member Councillor Rowena Hay, Cabinet Member for Finance Accountable officer Mark Sheldon, Director of Resources & Projects Ward(s) affected All Significant Decision Yes Executive summary The Capital Programme sets the detailed plans for capital investment by the Authority for the period 2016/17 to 2019/20 based on the Authority's Capital Strategy.
 This report now seeks to make a further allocation to the Capital Programme from unapplied capital receipts to deliver the following key aims and priorities: Support new business to stimulate growth and employment opportunities; Work with partners and the Cheltenham Development Task Force (CDTF) to regenerate sites within the Borough, including those owned by Cheltenham Borough Council; Secure investment in the town to improve commercial and cultural heritage; Ensure our land and property asset portfolio is fit for purpose, secures increased income generation, maximises capital receipts and stimulates growth and investment in the Borough Increase the proportion of total income from commercial activities.
-In addition the report seeks approval for additional use of prudential borrowing where it is deemed to be prudent and affordable.
-This report sets out proposals to increase investment in property in response to the financial pressures to increase revenue and to stimulate. response to the financial pressures to increase revenue and to stimulate and encourage business growth and sustainable development by investing in sites for economic and regeneration purposes.
+This report sets out proposals to increase investment in property in response to the financial pressures to increase revenue and to stimulate and encourage business growth and sustainable development by investing in sites for economic and regeneration purposes.
 An initial allocation of £10 million in the Capital Programme is proposed for approval by Council and the report details the criteria for investment, the typical options available, the governance, and the available options for financing.
 The report also outlines the decision making process which utilises the Property Acquisition Assessment Group (PAAG).
-Recommendations Cabinet recommends to Council: To allocate £1 million from unapplied capital receipts to pump- prime a property investment fund, supplemented by £9m of prudential borrowing, (i.e. total allocation of £10m) subject to
+Recommendations Cabinet recommends to Council: To allocate £1 million from unapplied capital receipts to pump- prime a property investment fund, supplemented by £9m of prudential borrowing, (i.e. total allocation of £10m) subject to using the option appraisal process at Appendix 2 and the criteria as set out in para 6.1 of this report.